pierwill/ssn2018aarhus/aarhus.rst

    - COMPAS is a decision tree in prospective view, PERKINS is a decision tree in eternity.

-   (This visual example is about mass incarceration, but I think this can be generalized to *national security surveillance states* and other kinds.)
+   (This visual example is about mass incarceration of black and brown people in the US, but I think the idea can be generalized to *national security surveillance states* and other kinds of surveillance.)

 ----